wesayhowhigh/docs/docs/development/intro.md

 Most standard OctoberCMS websites use a combination of vanilla Javascript and the [OctoberCMS Ajax Framework](https://docs.octobercms.com/1.x/ajax/introduction.html).

-When sites need a more robust feature, [Vue JS](https://v2.vuejs.org/) is used (All sites currently use v2 as of July 2022, with v3 planning on being rolled out in the near future).
+When sites need a more robust feature, [Vue JS](https://v2.vuejs.org/) is used (Version 3 for most modern sites).

-Some legacy websites are built with React JS but are few and far between.

 :::tip